muktihari/fit/cmd/fitactivity/README.md

    This method ensures that the timestamp gap between two records does not exceed the given time interval.
 If the gap is already greater than the interval, no records will be removed.

 The reduced record messages are simply removed; no aggregation is performed.

+## How We Remove Messages

+Removing messages in straightforward, we will remove messages based on given message numbers.
+For instance, giving **160** as input will remove **gps_metadata** message ([List os message numbers ](../../profile/typedef/mesg_num_gen.go)).
+For unknown messages, we consider message that are not defined by Global Profile (Profile.xlsx) as unknown messages.
+For developer data, we will remove `developer_data_id` and `field_description` messages, additionally all `DeveloperFields` in all messages will be removed as well.

 ## Install or Build